emstlk/android-scala-example/README.md

 $ ./sbt android:packageDebug
 ```

-To run test with Robolectric (no needed device) just type
+To run test with Robolectric (not needed device) just type

 ```
 $ ./sbt test